OHI-Science/ohimanual/3_conduct_manual/practical_AO.md

 Ideal indicators mentioned above are often scarce, especially percent poverty or the sustainability of fishing gears.
 You will want to find proxy data for *access* in whatever way best suits your areas.
 This could be drawn from physical, economic, regulatory, or stock condition data as an indication of availability.
 A combination of all of these would be best to more accurately speak to the philosophy, but is is usually limited by data.

-> In the U.S. West Coast Assessment (2014), three metrics were used to define **Artisanal Opportunity** that you can use to study:
+For example, in the U.S. West Coast Assessment (2014), three metrics were used to define **Artisanal Opportunity** that you can use to study:

 <span style="font-size=0.9em">